-- 2.4.1.
+2.4.1.
 The Contractor must authorize, arrange, integrate, and coordinate the provision of all Covered Services for its Enrollees.
 (See Covered Services in Appendix A.) Covered Services must be available to all Enrollees, as authorized by the Contractor.
-Covered Services include the Behavioral Health services that become Medi-Cal managed care benefits on January 1, 2014, pursuant to Welfare and Institutions Code Section 14132.03. - 2.4.2.
+Covered Services include

+- the Behavioral Health services that become Medi-Cal managed care benefits, pursuant to Welfare and Institutions Code section 14132.03. - 2.4.2.
 The Contractor must provide the full range of Covered Services.
 If either Medicare or Medi-Cal provides more expansive services than the other program does for a particular condition, type of illness, or diagnosis, the Contractor must provide the most expansive set of services required by either program. - 2.4.3.
 Care Plan Option (CPO) services may be provided at the sole discretion of the Contractor and in accordance with the ICP. - 2.4.3.1.
-CPO services are exempt from all Enrollee appeals procedures, including those specified at Section 2.15.
-Contractor shall develop comprehensive, internal procedures to record and address complaints, including procedures to report complaints to DHCS. - 2.4.3.2.
+The grievance and appeals process for CPO services shall be the same process as used for others benefits authorized by the Contractor, as described in Sections 2.14 and 2.15, and shall comply with Welfare & Institutions Code Section 14450 and Health & Safety Code Sections 1368 and 1368.1. - 2.4.3.2.
 CPO services may include, but are not limited to: - 2.4.3.2.1.
-Respite care: in home or out-of-home, which shall not supplant authorized IHSS hours;
+Respite care: in home or out-of-home, which shall not supplant authorized IHSS hours; - 2.4.3.2.2.

-- 2.4.3.2.2.
 Additional Personal Care and Chore Type Services beyond those authorized by IHSS; Contractor will notify counties if additional personal care services are provided. - 2.4.3.2.3.
-Habilitation; - 2.4.3.2.4.
-Nutritional assessment, supplements, and home delivered meals; - 2.4.3.2.5.
-Home maintenance and minor home or environmental adaptation; and - 2.4.3.2.6.
-Other services.
+Nutritional assessment, supplements, and home delivered meals; - 2.4.3.2.4.
+Home maintenance and minor home or environmental adaptation; and - 2.4.3.2.5.
+Supplemental protective supervision. - 2.4.3.3.
+Other services and requirements in accordance with the guidance provided in current and applicable DPL(s) as described in Section 2.1.5. - 2.4.4.
+The Contractor may not contract with, or otherwise pay for any items or services (other than an emergency item or service, not including items or services furnished in an emergency room of a hospital):